asset-group/U-Fuzz/README.md

 # U-Fuzz
 COTS_IoT_Fuzzer is a framework to systematically discover and replicate security vulnerabilities on arbitrary wired and wireless IoT protocol (e.g., CoAP, Zigbee, 5G NR) implementations.
-COTS_IoT_Fuzzer offers possibility to automatically construct the fuzzing statemachine with only a few packet traces of normal (i.e.,benign) communication.
+COTS_IoT_Fuzzer offers possibility to automatically construct the fuzzing statemachine with only a few packet traces of normal (i.e.,begin) communication.

 ## Software Environment
 **OS:** Ubuntu 18.04